-Templates is currently in beta testing and only available to a few customers via our Early Adopter program.
+Templates is currently in beta testing and only available to a few customers via the Early Adopter program.
 To join an Early Adopter program, contact your Cognite representative.

 Use templates to structure and organize data to your needs.
-You can assign fields to the template that you then assign values or reference other data such as time series or assets.
-Build your view of the data you have available in Cognite Data Fusion and simplify the applications and solutions you are working on by accessing data through templates.
-Templates remove the gap between the application’s data model and the preexisting structure of the relevant data.
-It is easy to scale your solution across more data without changing or redeploying your application code or configuration.
-Instead, you can work with your template in Cognite Data Fusion, use the tooling available there to scale to more data with governance.
+You can assign fields to the template to which you then give values or reference other data such as time series or assets.
+Build your view of the data available in Cognite Data Fusion (CDF) and simplify the applications and solutions you are working on by accessing data through templates.
+Templates remove the gap between the application's data model and the preexisting structure of the relevant data.
+It's easy to scale your solution across more data without changing or redeploying your application code or configuration.
+Instead, you can work with your template in CDF and use the tooling available to scale to more data with governance.

 A template group hosts your grouping of templates.

 A template describes the structure of your data objects.

 An instance is the actual data object.